LasLabs/clouder/clouder_template_red_october/README.rst

 * The service is currently using a self-signed certificate.
 This should be changed once a CA exists.
 * Runit is being installed via community repos, which are HTTP only.
 This is insecure.
+* Path isn't persisting so there is a symlink to redoctober being created.
+This should be fixed at some point, likely in a base Go container instead of here.
+* Image volume is being mounted as root, then chown is happening in the docker entrypoint.
+This sseems weird, so should investigate further, but is how the CloudFlare people rigged it up so it's possible they're simply smarter than me.

 Bug Tracker
 ===========